-So how did we fit all the goodness of a meatball-sized mushroom into a teaspoon-sized tablet?
-For that we found another legendary mushroom expert, author and innovator Jeff Chilton.
-Through his pioneering cultivation company, Nammex, we found mushrooms organically grown in greenhouses with natural lighting and natural fresh air flow.
+So how did we fit all the goodness of a meatball-sized mushroom into a teaspoon-sized serving?
+For that, we found another legendary mushroom expert, author and innovator Jeff Chilton.
+Through his pioneering cultivation company, Nammex, we found mushrooms organically grown in greenhouses with natural lighting and natural fresh airflow.
 “We want our mushrooms to be grown the same way you want your food produced – on a farm tended by real people, not in a laboratory managed by technicians,” he says.

 After harvesting, the mushrooms go through a method of extraction called decoction, then get dehydrated by spray drying.
-The finished powder goes through testing to ensure a myriad of quality parameters are met, but also to detect active Beta (1-3),(1-6)-glucans and erinacines, erinacines and hericenones, aka the good stuff needed for Focus and Custom Mab Tabs.
+The finished powder goes through testing to ensure a myriad of quality parameters are met, but also to detect active Beta (1-3),(1-6)-glucans and erinacines, erinacines and hericenones, aka the good stuff needed for Focus Mab Sticks.

 Spaced out and sluggish?
-Take a deep breath and drop a Focus Mab Tab into a glass of something nice.
-Lion’s Mane and 6 other potent herbs will snap your mind back to attention and rev you up for whatever life sends you next.
+Take a deep breath and mix a Focus Mab Stick into a glass of something nice.
+Lion’s Mane and 4 other potent herbs will snap your mind back to attention and rev you up for whatever life sends you next.

 What’s so magic about this mushroom?
 Our chief science advisor Kevin Spelman, Ph.D breaks down the difference between a Lion’s Mane mushroom and the ones you’ll find at a grocery store.